Public switched telephone network

 The public switched telephone network (PSTN) is the aggregate of the world's telephone networks that are operated by national, regional, or local telephony operators.
-It provides infrastructure and services for public telecommunication.
-The network consist of telephone lines, fiber optic cables, microwave transmission links, cellular networks, communications satellites, and undersea telephone cables, interconnected by switching centers, such as central offices, network tandems, and international gateways, which allow telephone users to communicate with each other.
+It provides infrastructure and services for public telephony.
+The PSTN consists of telephone lines, fiber-optic cables, microwave transmission links, cellular networks, communications satellites, and undersea telephone cables interconnected by switching centers, such as central offices, network tandems, and international gateways, which allow telephone users to communicate with each other.